 Espinacas con Garbanzos

-Espinacas con Garbanzos, spinach with chickpeas, is a super traditional food in Seville.
+Espinacas con Garbanzos, spinach with chickpeas, is a super traditional meal in Seville.
 They’re usually served as a tapas dish, but you could also order them as a side if you want some extra veggies!

 Presa Ibérica

-Generally, it’s served grilled (a la plancha), perhaps with a few papas fritas (french fries).
+Iberico pork isn’t just about ham!
+Presa Ibérica is pork shoulder, and it’s considered one of the best cuts of meat.
+Generally, it’s served grilled (a la plancha), perhaps with a few papas fritas (French fries).
 It’s often served as a tapa, but a larger version can also be ordered as a main.

 Cazón en adobo